Functional equation of the $p$-adic $L$-function of Bianchi modular forms: Acknowledgments

 I would like to thank my PhD supervisor Daniel Barrera for suggesting this topic to me, as well as for the many conversations we’ve had on the subject.
 Thanks also to Chris Williams for helpful conversations about Bianchi modular forms.
-This work was funded by the National Agency for Research and Development (ANID)/Scholarship Program/BECA DOCTORADO NACIONAL/2018 - 21180506.
+Finally, I like to thank the referee for their valuable comments and corrections.
+This work was funded by the National Agency for Research and Development (ANID, Chile)/Scholarship Program/BECA DOCTORADO NACIONAL/2018 - 21180506.